We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 - Math Course 3: This course is a preparatory course for Algebra.
 It includes review of basic operations with integers, decimals, and fractions, solving multi-step equations and inequalities, use of square roots and exponents, basic graphing concepts on the coordinate plane, and an introduction to geometry, including perimeter area, surface area, and volume.
 There is an assessment score required to be enrolled in this class.

 - Algebra: This course is a high school entry course.
 It is a prerequisite for geometry.
 It includes solving quadratic equations and systems of equations, operations with polynomials, operations with exponential, radical and rational expressions along with review of operations with all number sets.
 There is an assessment score required to be enrolled in this class.
-[SOEP Course and Content]
+[CCE Course and Content]

 - Enriched Algebra I Honors: SJA Placement: Testing and departmental approval.
 This course is the first of an honors track that typically culminates in AP Statistics or AP Calculus.
 Topics of study include linear equations and inequalities, systems of linear equations, functions, exponential expressions and equations, operations with polynomials, quadratic equations, and radical expressions.
 This course encourages students to develop a deep conceptual understanding and apply ideas in the context of a problem situation.
 A TI-84 (or equivalent) graphing calculator is required for this course.
-[SOEP Course and Content]
+[CCE Course and Content]

 - Geometry Honors: SJA Placement: Testing and departmental approval.
-Prerequisite: Algebra I (Honors) This course is designed for the above-average math student who can handle a faster-paced course as well as an in-depth study of the topics.
+Prerequisite: Enriched Algebra I (Honors).
+This course is designed for the above-average math student who can handle a faster-paced course as well as an in-depth study of the topics.
 This course includes a thorough study of plane geometry, including its formation, language, and applications.
 The investigation of two-dimensional geometric figures leads students to the study of three-dimensional objects.
 Students will explore the construction of geometric figures, develop a foundation in the formal geometric postulates and theorems, and apply logical thinking to problem-solving and proofs.
 The content is covered at a faster pace and includes more challenging applications so as to prepare students to take AP math classes in the future.
-[SOEP Course and Content]
+[CCE Course and Content]

 Anatomy and Physiology: In this semester-long elective, students will develop an understanding of the relationships between the structures and functions of the human body.
-The curriculum provides a basis for students to develop a conceptual understanding of the following human body systems: skeletal, muscular, nervous, cardiovascular, respiratory, digestive, urinary, and reproductive.
+The curriculum provides a basis for students to develop a conceptual understanding of the following human body systems: skeletal, muscular, nervous, cardiovascular, respiratory, digestive, and urinary.
 Students have the opportunity to integrate that knowledge through inquiry-based activities and laboratory investigations.

-Art: Organized into the following areas
+Art: Is organized into the following areas:

 - Drawing: This course is an introductory class for students who are new to art.
 With an emphasis on drawing from life, this is a skill building class where students will learn basic drawing skills and principles, as well as different ways to “see” and go about the drawing process while experimenting with different styles and drawing mediums.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will learn to discuss and critique art constructively and with confidence.
 This is a semester course.